 VIII.
 Executive Session (nonpublic) The Board voted unanimously to enter into Executive Session to discuss ongoing, confidential investigations pursuant to D.C.
 Official Code § 2-575(b)(14), to consult with an attorney to obtain legal advice and to preserve the attorney-client privilege between an attorney and a public body pursuant to D.C.
 Official Code § 2-575(b)(4)(A), to discuss personnel matters including the appointment, employment, assignment, promotion, performance evaluation, compensation, discipline, demotion, removal, or resignation of government appointees, employees, or officials pursuant to D.C.
 Official Code § 2-575(b)(10), and to deliberate on a decision in which the Ethics Board will exercise quasi-judicial functions pursuant to D.C.
-Official Code § 2-575(b)(13).
+Official Code § 2-575(b)(10), and to D.C.
+Official Code § 2-575(b)(10).
 IX.
 Resumption of Public Meeting The Board resumed the public meeting 1:38 pm.
-There were not matters to report.
+There were no matters to report.
 X. Adjournment The Board will meet next on January 5, 2023 at 12:00 pm.